Tuee22/effectful/documents/dsl/infrastructure_deployment.md

-# Infrastructure Deployment: Nodes, Messages, and Pure Effects
+# Infrastructure Deployment Under the Compiler Morphology

 **Status**: Reference only
 **Supersedes**: none
 **Referenced by**: intro.md

-> **Purpose**: Define Effectful's unified model for distributed systems where nodes (UI or server) communicate via Paxos messages, with infrastructure deployment as just another effect description in the pure language and with runtime interpretation handled beyond the purity boundary.
+> **Purpose**: Explain how infrastructure deployment, node topology, and runtime orchestration fit into the Effectful compiler morphology: infrastructure actions can be represented as pure workflow descriptions and effect families inside the purity boundary, then realized by interpreters and native runtimes beyond it.
 > **📖 Authoritative Reference**: [DSL Intro](intro.md)

 ______________________________________________________________________